top of page

 1. Innovativeness: Evaluators should first assess the programs based on how innovative it is.
 This could be with the content of the program itself or with the process the institution has demonstrated in making their program more effective.
 The evaluators may consider one of these aspects or both.

-2. Implementability: Apart from the innovativeness, evaluators should also examine its implementability or doability.
-This can be assessed by measuring the costs and benefits in initiating the program.
+2. Implementability: Apart from innovativeness, evaluators should also examine its implementability or doability.
+This can be assessed by measuring the costs and benefits of initiating the program.

 3. Impact: Evaluators should consider both the scope and intensity of the program.
 In terms of scope, it should be judged whether the impact is limited to only one department, for example, or whether it is wide across the entire university.
 Additionally, the impact of the program can have a varying degree of intensity which must be weighed up carefully.

-Based on these three criteria and to the best of your assessment, evaluators will select the best programs for each of the 13 categories from the list of applicants of the evaluation sheet.
+Based on these three criteria and to the best of your assessment, evaluators will select the best programs for each of the 16 categories from the list of applicants on the evaluation sheet.

 bottom of page